 The edge gateway communicates with the IXON Cloud platform using outbound connections only.
 This is designed to ensure that all inbound connections (ports) in the local firewall can remain closed.
+More details on firewall ports.

-The IXrouter has 3 connections to IXON Cloud:
+The edge gateway has 3 connections to IXON Cloud: